zhiwei-w-luo/perp-dex-tools/README_EN.md

 - `--max-orders`: Maximum number of active orders (default: 40)
 - `--wait-time`: Wait time between orders in seconds (default: 450)
 - `--grid-step`: Minimum distance in percentage to the next close order price (default: -100, means no restriction)
+- `--stop-price`: For BUY direction: exit when price >= stop-price.
+For SELL direction: exit when price <= stop-price.
+(Default: -1, no price-based termination)

 ## Trading Strategy